d2l-ai/d2l-en/chapter_multilayer-perceptrons/dropout.md

 deep neural networks are capable of overfitting.
-In 2017, a group of researchers demonstrated the extreme flexibility of neural networks by training deep nets on randomly-labeled images.
+In 2017, a group of researchers demonstrated the extreme flexibility of neural networks by training deep nets on randomly-labeled images (:cite: 'please add the reference').
 Despite the absence of any true pattern linking the inputs to the outputs, they found that the neural network optimized by SGD,